-2019 marks Brown’s 16th season with the Tritons.
+2020 marks Brown’s 17th season with the Tritons.
 He started both the Cross Country and Track and Field programs in 2004, serving has head cross country coach from 2004-2018 and head track and field coach from 2004-2008.
 In 2018, Brown moved into the position of Director of Track and Field & Cross Country.
-In the spring semester he coaches the distance events for the Triton Track and Field Team.
+Brown coaches the men’s and women’s distance athletes for the cross country and track and field programs.

 Brown has served two terms as the secretary for the NJCAA Track and Field Coaches Association (2007-2012).
 In 2019 he was elected President of the NJCAA Track and Field Coaches Association.
-He has also been in charge of the NJCAA/USTFCCCA Cross Country rankings in the fall from 2005-2012 and again from 2015-present.
+He has also overseen the NJCAA/USTFCCCA Cross Country rankings in the fall from 2005-2012 and again from 2015-present.

-Over the past fifteen years, fifty-two men and forty-eight women have earned NJCAA All-America status in cross country or the half marathon.
+Over the past sixteen years, fifty-three men and fifty-five women have earned NJCAA All-America status in cross country or the half marathon.
 An NJCAA Record, seven times, the men have claimed an individual National Champion at the Half-Marathon Classic; Stephen Dak in 2007, Joshua Sawe in 2008, Stanley Kebenei in 2011 and 2012, Tahir Chakisso in 2013, and Karim Achengli in 2016 and 2017.
 The women have claimed four individual National Cross Country titles, Hannah Maina in 2013, Leanne Pompeani in both 2015 and 2016 and Adva Cohen in 2017.
-Pompeani was also crowned the 2015 and 2016 Half-Marathon Classic National Champion while Cohen won in 2017.
+The women have tied an NJCAA record with four individual Half Marathon National Championship titles: Pompeani was victorious in both 2015 and 2016, Cohen won in 2017 and Winrose Chesang won in 2019.

 The women’s team has earned the distinction of NJCAA Academic Team of the Year 12 times while men have achieved that honor 4 times.
 An Academic Team of the Year must have an accumulative grade point average over 3.00 for the entire eligible team.
 In 2006, the women’s cross country team finished with the highest GPA in the Nation, 3.64, among all women’s cross country teams in the NJCAA.